England's centre-midfield options - ranked

 Having fallen out of favour at Chelsea, Loftus-Cheek followed the path of Fikayo Tomori, Olivier Giroud and Christian Pulisic in making the switch to Milan.

-The box-to-box midfielder has caught the eye with some dominant performances in the centre of the park since he swapped England for Italy, and he could attract interest from Carsley having been ignored by Southgate.
+The box-to-box midfielder caught the eye with some dominant performances in the centre of the park since he swapped England for Italy during his debut season, managing ten goals and two assists, but year two has been much more of a struggle. ,

 Having thrived under Jurgen Klopp last season, Jones was technically the Under-21 Euros-winning goalscorer in the 2023 final.
 While he knew little about it as the ball cannoned off his back, the Liverpool man was still a key part of the team's success at the tournament.

-Jones' intensity made him a crucial addition to the Reds' midfield last term and, despite some injuries, the 22-year-old continues to flourish at Anfield.
-Arne Slot will certainly be looking to get even more out of the local lad in 2024/25.
+Jones' intensity made him a crucial addition to the Reds' midfield last term and, despite some injuries, the 24-year-old continues to flourish at Anfield.
+Arne Slot has made full use of his versatility and ability to play under duress in a deeper midfield position.

-Not a soul would've backed Wharton for the Euros after he'd made the move from Blackburn Rovers to Crystal Palace in January.
+Not a soul would've backed Wharton for the Euros after he'd made the move from Blackburn Rovers to Crystal Palace last January.

-Less than a year on, however, and many are anointing the classy midfielder as England's saviour.
+Within a year, many have already anointed the classy midfielder as England's saviour.

-This country rarely produces players of Wharton's profile, and question marks surrounding Declan Rice's long-term England midfield partner opens the door for the Crystal Palace star to make a swift ascent into the Three Lions first team.
+This country rarely produces players of Wharton's profile, and question marks surrounding Declan Rice's long-term England midfield partner opens the door for the Palace star to make a swift ascent into the Three Lions' first team.

 2. Declan Rice

 Rice seems to be the only central midfielder who doesn't divide opinion in an England shirt.
-He's the best the Three Lions have defensively and has repeatedly dazzled for his country.
+Well, there might be a few who suggest he pales in comparison to the technical maestros the rest of Europe boast in their engine rooms.

 He established himself during his West Ham days and his stranglehold on a spot in the England midfield has only tightened since a move across London to join Arsenal.